PreetKothari/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Danny's Diner.md

 - Customer B's first order is curry.
 - Customer C's first order is ramen.

-I have received feedback suggesting the use of `ROW_NUMBER()` instead of `DENSE_RANK()` for determining the "first order" in this question.

-However, since the `order_date` does not have a timestamp, it is impossible to determine the exact sequence of items ordered by the customer.
+We have used `DENSE_RANK()` instead of `ROW_NUMBER()` for determining the "first order" in this question. because since the `order_date` does not have a timestamp, it is impossible to determine the exact sequence of items ordered by the customer.

 Therefore, it would be inaccurate to conclude that curry is the customer's first order purely based on the alphabetical order of the product names.
-For this reason, I maintain my solution of using `DENSE_RANK()` and consider both curry and sushi as Customer A's first order.
+For this reason, we should use `DENSE_RANK()` and consider both curry and sushi as Customer A's first order.

 ***